b0inbot/atosgi/README.md

 target.
 The output of the bnd rule is an OSGI bundle that can be deployed.

 "launcher" is used for connecting your bundles to a bazel target which can be run to launch OSGI applications.
-In this example we attach "my\_bundle" above to the launcher, using the default settings for the launcher which spawns an OSGI Gogo shell.

 See [examples/hello/BUILD](examples/hello/BUILD) for annotated usage.